rmjarvis/TreeCorr/docs/metric.rst

 In most cases, this extra care is unnecessary, but it provides a means to check if the chord calculations are in any way problematic for your particular use case.

-Also, unline the "Euclidean" version, the bin spacing will be uniform in log(r) using the actual great circle distances, rather than being based on the chord distances.
+Also, unlike the "Euclidean" version, the bin spacing will be uniform in log(r) using the actual great circle distances, rather than being based on the chord distances.

 "Rperp"